Reggeized model for $\gamma p \to \rho^- \Delta^{++}(1232)$ photoproduction: The Reggeized amplitude

 The minimal gauge-invariant $\rho$ exchange in Eq. (\ref{born}) is now expressed as,

-with the contact term given in Eq. (\ref{contact}).
-A few remarks are in order: In the minimal gauge we neglect the terms of $g_{\rho N\Delta}$ and $h_{\rho N\Delta}$ couplings because of no need to suppress the divergence of the $\Delta$-pole.
-Strictly speaking, the $\gamma\rho\rho$ vertex in Eq. (\ref{rho-min}) should also be simplified to have only the charge-coupling terms.
-Nevertheless we resume the original form to investigate the effects of the EM multipole moments.
+with the contact interaction term unaltered in Eq. (\ref{contact}).
+A few remarks are in order: In the minimal gauge we neglect the terms of $g_{\rho N\Delta}$ and $h_{\rho N\Delta}$ couplings, because there is no need to suppress the divergence of the $\Delta$-pole.
+Strictly speaking, the $\gamma\rho\rho$ vertex in Eq. (\ref{rho-min}) should also be simplified to have only the charge coupling terms for consistency with others.
+Nevertheless, we resume the original form to investigate the effects of $\rho$ meson EM multipole moments, in particular, on the spin polarization observables.

-Figure \ref{fig3} shows the comparison of the cross sections between Model I and II with the contributions of meson exchanges therein.
-In Fig. \ref{fig3} (b) we demonstrate a good convergence of the cross section at high energy by the dominating role of the $\pi$ exchange over the $\rho$ in the minimal gauge.
-In order to yield a better result from the Model II we use the coupling constants $f_{\pi N\Delta}=2$ and $f_{\rho N\Delta}=8.57$ which were adopted in the $\gamma p\to\pi^-\Delta^{++}$ process \cite{bgyu-pi-delta}.
-We show the effect of the $\rho$-meson EM multipole moments $\kappa_\rho$ and $\lambda_\rho$ by the solid and dashed lines in (b).
+Figure \ref{fig3} shows a comparison of the cross sections between Model I and II with the contributions of meson exchanges therein.
+Given the Model I for comparison we refer to it without $\lambda_\Delta$ and $\chi_\Delta$ in what follows.
+In Fig. \ref{fig3} (b) we demonstrate a good convergence of the cross section at high energy by the dominant role of the $\pi$ exchange over the $\rho$ in the minimal gauge.
+In order to compensate for the absence of $\Delta^{++}$ EM multipole moments from the Model II we choose the coupling constants $f_{\pi^- p\Delta^{++}}=2$ and $f_{\rho^- p\Delta^{++}}=8.57$ which were adopted in the $\gamma p\to\pi^-\Delta^{++}$ process \cite{bgyu-pi-delta}.
+The effect of $\rho$ meson EM multipole moments $\kappa_\rho$ and $\lambda_\rho$ is illustrated in the total cross section by the dotted curve in (b).
+The contribution of contact interaction term is presented to compare with the case of $\gamma p\to\pi^-\Delta^{++}$, in which case it plays the leading role in the minimal gauge \cite{bgyu-pi-delta2}.

-Differential cross sections and density matrix elements for the unpolarized process are given in Figs. \ref{fig4} and \ref{fig5}, respectively.
+Differential cross sections and density matrix elements for the unpolarized process are given in Figs. \ref{fig4} and \ref{fig5}, respectively, with respect to the modified $t$-channel momentum squared $-t'(=t_0-t)$. $t_0$ is the value at $\theta=0$.
 The contributions of $\pi$ and $\rho$ exchanges are shown at $E_\gamma=3.15$ GeV.
-The difference of the model predictions between I and II is presented for comparison.
-The angular dependence of the differential cross section is in fair agreement with the canonical phase taken for the $\rho$ exchange which reproduces the dip at $-t\approx 0.4$ GeV$^2$ by the nonsense-wrong-signature-zero at $\alpha_\rho(t)=0$.
+The difference of the model predictions between I and II is also presented for comparison.
+Both the models predict the angular distribution of cross sections in fair agreement with data and the observed dip at $-t\approx 0.4$ GeV$^2$ is reproduced by the nonsense-wrong-signature-zero at $\alpha_\rho(t)=0$ from the exchange-nondegenerate phase taken for the $\rho$ exchange.